-The Offset Principles guide the use of offsets in the Territory:
+The Policy is designed to be read in conjunction with the Offset Principles, which guide the use of offsets in the Territory.
+In summary these are:

 - 1. Offsets must contribute to relevant Territory targets. - 2.
 Offsets must be designed to deliver maximum benefit to the Territory. - 3.
 Benefits of offsets must be additional and secured. - 4.
 Offsets must be knowledge-based and design must be responsive. - 5.
 Stakeholder engagement, disclosure and transparency is required. - 6.
 Duplication of offsets must be avoided.